xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

 Here I came up a script to using stage shift and hole centering feature.
-The key for this one is that in case stage drifted a way after long period of time or interrupted by cooling etc., we can first to "correct" the coordinates of the holes.
-Hopefully, it is less likely to move to a wrong hole.
+The key for this one is that in case stage drifted a way after long period of time or interrupted by cooling etc., we can first "correct" the coordinates of the holes.
+Hopefully, this makes it less likely to move to a wrong hole.

 .. code-block:: ruby

    ScriptName StageGoTo

    ReportNavItem
    If $navAcqIndex == 1
       RealignToNavItem 0
       FindAndCenterOneHole 0 -1 0 2
       ShiftItemsByAlignment
       ShiftItemsByCurrentDiff 5.0
    else
       MoveToNavItem
       V
       FindAndCenterOneHole 0 -1 0 2
       ShiftItemsByAlignment
    Endif
    ClearHoleFinder